MileHacker Logo

 Dry Season Attire

-Opt for lightweight, breathable, and quick-drying fabrics (cotton blends, synthetics, merino wool).
+Opt for lightweight, breathable, and fast-fast-drying fabrics (cotton blends, synthetics, merino wool).
 For safaris, neutral colors like khaki, tan, green, or grey aid blending into the environment and attract fewer insects.
 Avoid bright colors or white.

 Layering Essentials